justTill/whereToLunch/README.md

 1. /api/charts/votes

-    gives back all Restaurant names that have Votes.
-Including all Supporters, Images from the Supporters if they have one and the color of the Restaurant so that the statistics can be in Color
+    gives back all restaurant names that have votes.
+Including all supporters, Images from the supporters if they have one and the color of the restaurant so that the statistics can be in color

 2. /api/charts/votes

-    gives back all Restaurants names with the number of Times the Restaurant won the voting and the Color.
+    gives back all restaurants names with the number of times the restaurant won the voting and the color.

 # Licences